Thousands being moved from China's Three Gorges - again

 Reuters was recently given a rare tour of the 181-metre (600-ft) tall dam and reservoir.
 In a sign of how sensitive the fresh relocations are, plainclothes security men and people who identified themselves as officials from the "news department" followed Reuters reporters around the area for three days, hindering interviews by intimidating locals with their presence.

-Since word of the new resettlement has filtered out, Shuai and her neighbors have become known in China as "Three Gorges' immigrants, once again".
+Since word of the new resettlement has filtered out, Shuai and her neighbours have become known in China as "Three Gorges' immigrants, once again".

 They were moved to Huangtupo in the late 1990s and early 2000s, when the reservoir began to consume their original town.